 Carolyn Sheridan grew up on a dairy farm in Northwest Iowa and continues be involved in their family farm in the same area.
 As a registered nurse she received specialized Agricultural Health and Safety and has spent most of her career developing and delivering agricultural occupational health and safety services and programs to health and safety professionals and all generations of agriculture.
 Her passion has led her to focus on the development of the Ag College program to address the health and safety issues for College Ag students.

-OP McCubbins is an Assistant Professor of Agricultural Education at Texas A&M. OP teaches courses in the Agricultural Sciences degree program.
+OP McCubbins is an Assistant Professor of Agricultural Education at Mississippi State University.
+OP teaches undergraduate and graduate courses in the Agricultural Education, Leadership, and Communications concentration.
 His research interests include educational technology integration and immersive technology.
 Specifically, he explores the use and impact of immersive technology (augmented, mixed, and virtual reality) for teaching and learning in and about agriculture.
-He is also a member of the American Association for Agricultural Education (AAAE), the National Association of Agricultural Educators (NAAE), and the North American Colleges and Teachers of Agriculture (NACTA) where he provides ongoing guidance and support to Ag students across North America.
+He is also a member of the American Association for Agricultural Education (AAAE), the National Association of Agricultural Educators (NAAE), and the North American Colleges and Teachers of Agriculture (NACTA) where he provides ongoing guidance and support to Ag teachers and students across North America.

 C Weber Consulting Ltd.